 I’m not so sure how living without a kitchen for a couple months as a food blogger is going to pan out but the excitement of cooking in the new space far outweighs that minor inconvenience!

-Make sure to check out the video and don’t miss these other great winter salads as great alternatives to this crispy citrus chicken salad:
+Don’t miss these other great winter salads as great alternatives to this crispy citrus chicken salad:

 For the Dressing: